 Supplements and vitamins

 In addition to prescription and over-the-counter medications, there are supplements and vitamins you can take.
 If you head to your local Canadian Pharmacy, you’ll find aisles full of supplements, but what should you take?

 Start with a multivitamin.
 While experts debate just how healthy a multivitamin can be, most agree that multivitamins do help our health to some extent (and they certainly can’t hurt).
-From there, add proven and common supplements like fish oil and fiber as needed.
+From there, add proven and common health supplements.

 You may also want to consider CBD.
 CBD is the next big thing in natural supplements right now, and it’s not hard to see why.
 Derived from marijuana, CBD is non-psychoactive (which means it won’t get you high).
 But CBD does have important effects: Studies show that it may reduce anxiety, and a host of other health benefits have also been associated with CBD.

 To find CBD, look in local stores or online for quality brand names like Select CBD.
 You’ll find all sorts of ways to ingest CBD, from edibles to vape pens and oils.
 CBD is widely legal and has become extremely popular, and it’s easy to see why.